Kakamotobi/Learned/React/25-React-Hooks.md

     - Except for when building your own custom hooks.
 ### Why do Hooks exist?
 - In the past, stateful logic was tightly coupled to a class-based component.
-  - Therefore, in order to work with reactive data, you needed to create a component.
+  - Therefore, in order to work with reactive data, you needed to create a class.
   - This resulted into a complex tree of nested components.
   - Sharing any logic required some frustrating solutions like higher ordered components and render props (patterns where components are passed in as arguments to other components).